 Suggested places to stay in Hora Sfakion, Crete:

-Samaria Hotel – Located 10 metres from the beach, this seafront hotel has spacious rooms with an elegant rustic touch to the décor.
+Samaria Hotel – Located 10 metres from the beach, this seafront hotel in Crete has spacious rooms with an elegant rustic touch to the décor.
 Surrounded by restaurants, guests can enjoy the sea, port, or mountain view from their balcony.

 Livikon Hotel – Stylishly decorated rooms look out across the Libyan sea with the harbour/bay directly below with a small unorganized beach area, a larger beach with sunbeds being less than a five minute walk away.

-This fairly remote and sleepy seaside village is just 20minutes away from Chania airport and falls within the Akrotiri peninsula.
+This fairly remote and sleepy seaside village is just 20 minutes away from Chania airport and falls within the Akrotiri peninsula.
 It’s the place where Zorba The Greek was filmed and has breathtaking scenery with a mountain and lagoon.
 There are two beaches to choose from, one busy due to the lagoon and mountain view and a quieter ‘back beach’, perfect for snorkelling and walking as you admire the rocks.
-There are a handful of tavernas here and a couple of supermarkets but not much else, a hire car is really needed to enable you to explore the beauty of the local area although there is a bus service to Chania.
+There are a handful of tavernas here and a couple of supermarkets but not much else, a hired car is really needed to enable you to explore the beauty of the local area although there is a bus service to Chania.

 Stavros is good for couples happy to while away their time on the beach with a beer and a book, there’s good snorkelling, some boat trips, and a cave that overlooks the lagoon for travellers who have packed their hiking boots!